sntissera/Advanced-Programming-Project/README.md

 The codebase is structured to allow easy addition of new analysis features.

 ### Working Flow of the Software
 The ***’main.py’* file** is the heart of the application, since it provides web integration for the software.
-Indeed, the core genomics analysis logic was decoupled from the web interface logic, improving maintainability of the whole code and allowing for a clear separation of concerns.
+The core genomics analysis logic was decoupled from the web interface logic, improving maintainability of the whole code and allowing for a clear separation of concerns.

 *Flask* library was chosen to handle requests and route them to the corresponding functions, providing seamless interaction between the backend template logic and frontend HTML elements.
 Here’s a breakdown of its working flow: